Hooded plover: Breeding

 A clutch of 1–3 eggs is laid from August to March, which includes also the peak of the Austral summer tourist season in its range and it is thereby heavily impacted by human activities.
 The eggs are a matte beige or cream colour heavily sprinkled with dark brown and lavender markings, especially at the larger end of the egg.
 Pyriform in shape, they measure 37 × 27 mm.
 Eggs hatch in about 30 days.

 Food and feeding

 The eastern population eats a variety of invertebrates but little is known of the diet of the western population.
 Specifically it eats insects, bivalves, and sandhoppers.
 It is usually seen in pairs or small groups near the water.
 For breeding it will dig a shallow scrape in sand or gravel above high-water mark and line it with pebbles, seaweed, and other debris.
 Males and females spend equal amounts of time incubating the eggs, although males tend to incubate more at night.

 Threats

 The population of hooded plovers has declined in eastern Australia as a result of disturbance by people, dogs, cats and horses, as well as predation by silver gulls (Larus novaehollandiae), ravens (Corvus spp) and introduced foxes.
 Fox predation is a major threat to the western subspecies.
-In 2000 the number of mature individuals was estimated at 7,000.
+In 2000, the number of mature individuals was estimated at 7,000.
+As of 2025, the population had fallen to an estimated 5,350 – 5,500 mature individuals; the species is currently classified as Near Threatened by the IUCN.